Support

 HB 933 SB 644 Sales and Use Tax - Certificates Indicating Multiple Points of Use - Alterations Del.
 Jheanelle Wilkins (20-D)

-Providing that, for purposes of certain laws governing the sales and use tax, a certain certificate indicating multiple points of use of certain digital codes, digital products, and taxable services shall be deemed fully completed under certain circumstances; providing that a buyer is not required to obtain prior approval from the Comptroller in order to present a certificate indicating multiple points of use to a vendor; etc. Ways and Means Support
+Authorizing, for purposes of certain laws governing the sales and use tax, a buyer to issue a certain certificate indicating multiple points of use of certain digital codes, digital products, and taxable services under certain circumstances and subject to certain limitations; providing for the application for and denial, renewal, and revocation of an authorization for a buyer to issue multiple points of use certificates; requiring an authorized buyer to provide and a vendor to verify a multiple points of use certificate; etc. Budget and Taxation

 HB 958 Natural Gas - Connection and Line Extension - Discounts and Payment Plans Del.
 Jason Buckel (1B-R)

 Prohibiting the Public Service Commission from adopting or enforcing a regulation or order that prohibits a public service company from offering a discount or payment plan for the connection or extension of a natural gas line to a customer's property.
-Environment and Transportation Support
+Environment and Transportation Energy & Environment - Support

 In the House - Hearing 2/27 at 1:30 p.m.
 (2/26)